The 9 Stages of a Breakup

 The last stage of a breakup is learning how to create healthy new relationships in the future.
 For many people, this requires learning how to trust again after a breakup.
 What many people discover through this healing process is how to trust themselves.

-In the final module of the Heal From Heartbreak program, “Loving Again,” we focus on preparing you for future love.
-You develop the relational and emotional intelligence to choose better partners, date with confidence, and trust your instincts again.
-We also explore how to build trust slowly, communicate clearly, and show up as your most empowered self in new relationships.
+This is the stage you can develop the relational and emotional intelligence to choose better partners, date with confidence, trust your instincts, explore how to build trust slowly, communicate clearly, and show up as your most empowered self in new relationships.

 How Long Does It Take to Get Over a Breakup?